jeungsook/cs135/exercises/exercise11.md

 Here are the files I used to test your programs and their expected outputs:

+Do **NOT** open this and copy and paste it into emacs.
+Download the file directly.
+If you copy and paste it into emacs, it will not have a terminating linefeed.
+If you read the Exercise 11 directions it states: the last line in the data file will be terminated with a linefeed ('\n')

 Right click > Save link as...
 [Download](https://raw.githubusercontent.com/jeungsook/cs135/master/exercises/11_1)